Someone Is Trying to Knock the Dark Web Drug Trade Offline - Slashdot

 But, Wesley is dead....
 Or at least mostly dead...

 Flooding one end to find the other?
-(Score:2)
+(Score:5, Interesting)

 I wonder if this is a way of finding the customers.
 The dark system may hide IP addresses, but if someone can affect the timing on one end, that itself can be a signal.
 If they can flood one end, maybe they can look for indications of that congestion at the other end.